Fun, Silliness, and Mockery.

 Despite all the challenges 2020 brought, we are determined to bring this show to you in 2021.

 It may be a little different to our original intentions, both for performers and importantly for you our audience.
-We will be pulling together a socially distanced performance; which will present its challenges.
+We aim to put together a socially distanced performance; which will present its challenges; presenting a socially distanced version is no simple task!

 Since it was first performed over 130 years ago, The Mikado has been the most popular and frequently presented of all Gilbert and Sullivan’s shows.